YouTube faces a wave of protests. Photo: Nurphoto . |

 Since August 12, hundreds of people identifying themselves as YouTubers have joined the petition every hour, showing that people who want to protect digital freedom are increasingly banding together.
 It amounts to “a form of mass surveillance and censorship disguised as child protection,” Gerfdas said.

-Some YouTubers who signed the petition said age verification could expose vulnerable users who rely on anonymity.
-For gender-diverse creators, sharing identification or selfies could “put me in danger,” one commenter wrote.
+Some YouTubers who signed the petition said age verification risks exposing vulnerable users who rely on anonymity.
+For gender-diverse creators, for example, sharing identification or selfies could “put me in danger,” one commenter wrote.

 Many comments questioned the ability to determine age based on viewing history alone.
-One commenter said she enjoyed watching videos of unboxing gifts and toys as a form of entertainment.
-Or that families who share accounts to view children’s content could potentially be restricted.
+One commenter said she liked to watch videos of unboxing gifts and toys as a form of entertainment.
+Or that families using a shared account to access children's content could also be subject to restrictions.

 Gerfdas started watching YouTube at age 13, but didn’t start producing content for the platform until 2023, as an adult, motivated by his favorite channels.
-He shares his empathy for some teenage viewers, not wanting AI to limit his activities, as well as his inspiration.
+He shares his empathy with some teenage viewers, not wanting AI to limit his activities and inspiration.

-While he depends on the platform for some revenue, if YouTube were to deploy AI across the entire platform, Gerfdas said it might be time to seriously consider leaving.
+While he relies on the platform for some revenue, if YouTube were to roll out its AI system across the entire platform, Gerfdas said it might be time to seriously consider leaving.
 “This isn’t just a YouTube issue, it’s a digital freedom issue,” he said.

 Source: https://znews.vn/ai-cua-youtube-bi-phan-doi-post1576560.html